bhauman/figwheel-main/docs/docs/build_inputs.md

 compiling.
 This feedback is not to be underestimated as it parallels the feedback that every decent IDE gives you about your code's syntax.

+Another major reason to pass your source directories as your build inputs is to support the [extra mains](extra_mains) feature.
+If you are simply compiling from a single root namespace, files that you need for your extra main entry point will possibly not be compiled.

-Also, since when you are developing with `:optimizations` level `:none` any extra source files that are being worked on but are not required by the running application will not be loaded in the running application.
+When you are developing with `:optimizations` level `:none` any extra source files that are being worked on but are not required by the running application will not be loaded in the running application.
 The cost of supplying a directory of source files to the compiler will only be high if it is expensive when the unrequired source files have a long initial compile time, which is a very rare situation.
 Even if that situation occurs the cost is paid only once during the initial compile.

-It is for the above reason that both `figwheel.main` and `cljs.main` supply the watched directories to the compiler.
-They are being watched so there is an expectation of feedback, when there is no feedback it is normally assumed that the code you are writing is just fine :)
+It is for the above reasons that both `figwheel.main` and `cljs.main` supply the watched directories to the compiler.
+They are being watched so there is an expectation of feedback, when there is no feedback on can mistakely assume that the code one is writing has no syntax errors.

 ## Production